akshayaudayakumar00-ui/Data-analytics-project/README.md

-Zomato Delivery Dashboard
-A dashboard created using microsoft Excel to analyze orders,revenue,ratings and delivery performance.
+A  Zomato Delivery dashboard created using Microsoft Excel to Analyze orders,Revenue,Ratings and Delivery performance.